 In general, what positive outcomes have you achieved from improving your presentation skills?

 Confidence grows through experience.
 I know each time I present, I will be stronger than the presentation before.
 Practice makes progress.
 As my capability grows, so does my self-assurance, and so do the opportunities that cross my path.
-You never know where taking these opportunities can lead you… receiving an International Women’s Day Award!
+You never know where taking these opportunities can lead you… receiving an International Women’s Day and Toastmaster of the Year Award!

 In what specific ways have your presentation skills improved since learning with Michelle?